-5. Put your toothbrush in a medicine cabinet or under the sink.
-It makes for a nice clean look on your counter, but even more importantly it prevents germs from landing on it after flushing.
+Keep your toothbrush and paste in a medicine cabinet or under the sink.
+It makes for a nice clean look on your counter, but even more importantly it prevents gross stuff from landing on it after flushing.
 Eww.

-6. Save water.
 Limit shower time and turn off the tap while brushing your teeth.
-And if you're ready to invest a bit of time and money, get a low flow shower head and/or a shower head water filter.
-A low flow toilet is also great, if you are in need of a new one anyway.
+And if you're ready to invest a bit of time and money, get a low-flow shower head and/or a shower head water filter.
+A low flow toilet is also great, if you happen to need a new one anyway.
 I wrote in detail about water saving tips in the bathroom here.

 Ready to switch your whole home to a more natural and healthy space?
 My new ebook contains everything you need to know to do it simply and without spending a ton of time or money.